 The following post focuses on two recommended tests a printer can perform when working on a high-speed inkjet job.
 Looking for something focused on designing for inkjet?
-Check out Designing for #Inkjet Part One: Three Tips for Getting Started and Designing for #Inkjet Part Two: Seven Considerations Once You’re at the Design Phase.
-This was originally published on Blueline by Domtar Paper.
+Check out Three Tips for Getting Started and Designing for Production Inkjet or Seven Considerations Once You’re at the Design Phase.

 Unexpected results are common during the offset to high speed inkjet transition.
 The combination of media, equipment and end use for the printed piece are all elements that need to be considered—and make each project a unique experience.
 The smartest step a business can take is to test the outcome of the various components prior to running any job.